filethis/developer-docs/docs/ft-connect-minimal-site.md

-# The FileThis Connect Minimal Site
+# The FileThisConnect Minimal Site

-FileThis provides a Polymer application named `ft-connect-minimal-site` whose purpose is to serve as a stepping-stone between running a FileThis Connect web component that is hosted by us to embedding the component into your own website and services.
+FileThis provides a Polymer application named `ft-connect-minimal-site` whose purpose is to serve as a stepping-stone between running a FileThisConnect web component example that is hosted by us to embedding the component into your own website and services.
 You can think of this project as a stripped-down version of the `ft-connect-demo` app which you have already played with.
 There is no support in this app for creating a FileThis user account and user access token, as there is in the `ft-connect-demo` app.
 Instead, you'll simply paste pre-created user account id and access token strings into the component attributes in a simple HTML page.
-Later, when you embed the component into your own site, you can likewise hardcode these attributes, at first, and then move on to adding business logic to obtain them using calls to our API.
+Later, when you embed the component into your own site, you can likewise hardcode these attributes, at first, and then move on to adding business logic on your side to obtain them using calls to our API.

-Aside from illustrating the simplicity of embeddeding the component element on a page, when you finish the instructions below you will have installed a number of development tools that you will need when you proceed to embedding the component into your own site.
+In addition to illustrating the simplicity of embeddeding the component element into a page, when you finish the instructions below you will have installed a number of development tools that you'll need later when you proceed to embedding the component into your own site.

 ## Development Environment Setup